M. E. Cherian: Ministry

 In 1943, after Cherian had resigned from his teaching job to enter full-time Christian ministry, he founded the Young Men’s Evangelical Fellowship (YMEF) to mobilize and train young Christians for gospel work across India.

 M. E. Cherian established the Madurai Bible School at Madurai in the year 1955, having moved from Kerala to Tamil Nadu in 1943 as a pioneer from the Kerala Brethren Assemblies.
 Deeply burdened for the spiritual needs of Tamil Nadu and India, he sought to reach as many as possible through all available means.
 The school began in a rented house, which also served as his family home, where he treated the students as part of his own household.
 For its first fifteen years, the Bible School operated without interruption under these modest conditions.
 Also in 1989, Cherian inaugurated the Brethren Bible Institute at Pathanamthitta and played supportive role during its formative years.

 His ministry spanned decades, especially in Tamil Nadu and Kerala.

 Hymns and writings

 Cherian was a known writer, contributing significantly to Malayalam Christian literature, having composed over 300 Christian hymns in Malayalam and authored 13 theological books on various topics, including Bible study, the disciplines of Christ, Church, and the Holy Spirit.
-Many of his hymns appear in Kristheeya Keerththanangal, the official hymn book of the Mar Thoma Syrian Church.
-He also initiated in establishing the first Malayalam Brethren musical ensemble – Madura Happy Melody.
+Many of his hymns appear in Kristheeya Keerththanangal, the official hymn book of the Mar Thoma Syrian Church and in Seeyon Geethavali used by India Pentecostal Church He also initiated in establishing the first Malayalam Brethren musical ensemble – Madura Happy Melody.

 His songs are notable for their theological clarity and poetic language, making them popular among Malayalam-speaking Christian communities in India and abroad.